SuperGLUE: A Stickier Benchmark for General-Purpose Language Understanding Systems: SuperGLUE Overview

-\paragraph{Diagnostics} In addition to the task test sets, GLUE provides an expert-constructed diagnostic test set for the automatic analysis of textual entailment output.
-Each entry in the diagnostic set is a sentence pair labeled with a three-way entailment relation--- \textit{entailment}, \textit{neutral}, or \textit{contradiction}, matching the MultiNLI \citep{williams2018broad} label set---and tagged with labels that indicate a broad set of linguistic phenomena that characterize the relationship between the two sentences.
-Submissions to the GLUE leaderboard were requested to include predictions from the submission's MultiNLI classifier on the diagnostic set, and analyses of the results were shown alongside the main leaderboard.

-Since the diagnostic task remains difficult for top models, we retain it in SuperGLUE.
-However, since MultiNLI is not part of SuperGLUE, we collapse \textit{contradiction} and \textit{neutral} into a single \textit{not\_entailment} label, and request that submissions include predictions on the collapsed diagnostic set from their \textit{RTE} model.

-To validate the data, we also collect a fresh set of non-expert annotations estimate human performance on the diagnostic dataset.
-We follow the same procedure that was used for estimating human performance on all the SuperGLUE tasks (Section~\ref{sec:human}).
-We estimate an accuracy of 88\% and a Mathhew's correlation coefficient (MCC, the two-class variant of the $R_3$ coefficient used in GLUE) of 0.77.
+\paragraph{Analyzing Linguistic and World Knowledge in Models} GLUE includes an expert-constructed, diagnostic dataset that automatically tests models for a broad range of linguistic, commonsense, and world knowledge.
+Each example in this broad-coverage diagnostic is a sentence pair labeled with a three-way entailment relation (\textit{entailment}, \textit{neutral}, or \textit{contradiction}) and tagged with labels that indicate the phenomena that characterize the relationship between the two sentences.
+Submissions to the GLUE leaderboard are required to include predictions from the submission's MultiNLI classifier on the diagnostic dataset, and analyses of the results were shown alongside the main leaderboard.
+Since this diagnostic task has proved difficult for top models, we retain it in SuperGLUE.
+However, since MultiNLI is not part of SuperGLUE, we collapse \textit{contradiction} and \textit{neutral} into a single \textit{not\_entailment} label, and request that submissions include predictions on the resulting set from the model used for the \textit{RTE} task.
+We estimate human performance following the same procedure we use for the benchmark tasks (Section~\ref{ax:instruct}).
+We estimate an accuracy of 88\% and a Matthew's correlation coefficient (MCC, the two-class variant of the $R_3$ metric used in GLUE) of 0.77.